Malek23923/getdirections/README.txt

 and vice-versa
 getdirections/location_n2u/99/66
 Where 66 is is user id, 99 is node id

+You can build a map by supplying latitude/longitude pairs delimited with a '|' eg getdirections/latlons/nn,nn|nn,nn|nn,nn where nn,nn is a latitude/longitude pair.
+A maximum of 8 pairs is permitted by Google unless you have a commercial license.

 If you have the Colorbox module installed and enabled in Get Directions you can place any of the above paths in a colorbox iframe by replacing